NamanG0yal/CP-setup/README.md

 Customize the BREAKERS color scheme from the cutomizations folder  (paste it into the right pane ! )
 ctrl  + shift  + p to install package control (use it to install the required packages  , you can either use the template option here or use the script )

+### 2.)
+Running the code from input.in and directing the output to output.in
 Build system to directly compile and run c++ programs in sublime on linux.
 Moreover it uses c++14 directly opposed to the fact that terminal doesnt.

 Instructions :